bobbybudnick/SFS-Infrastructure/README.md

       *) return;;
 esac

-42. OpenSSH DNS disable not working
+30. OpenSSH DNS disable failures
 Very frequent and unnecessary DNS connections are made during local SSH sessions
 Dropbear DNS disable only seems to be an option in source code
 lsh login not working with lsh client or OpenSSH client